ula1111111111/ula1111111111.github.io/content.md

 This project investigates whether industry leaders systematically influence smaller peers within NASDAQ sectors.
 Using historical stock price data enriched with external metadata, we group companies by industry, develop objective criteria to rank them, and analyze how information and volatility propagate across the market.

-Our methodology combines time-series modeling and Granger causality testing to detect leader–follower patterns in price dynamics.
-We also assess how persistent these relationships are and how they evolve during major market events.

 Another component of the analysis compares value-weighted ETFs with equally weighted portfolios to quantify whether performance is concentrated among large-cap leaders or broadly distributed.
 By highlighting where price discovery originates — from dominant firms or distributed behavior — this project offers insights into market power and the dynamics of information diffusion.

 ---